The Drama League Stage Directing Fellowships

 About the Partners

-The Drama League Directing Fellowship is a partnership between The Drama League of New York, Inc. (Gabriel Stelian-Shanks, Artistic Director; Bevin Ross, Executive Director), Dallas Theater Center (Kevin Moriarty, Artistic Director); Manhattan Theatre Club (Lynne Meadow, Artistic Director; Barry Grove, Executive Producer; Nicki Hunter, Artistic Producer); McCarter Theatre Center (Sarah Rasmussen, Artistic Director; Nicole A. Watson, Associate Artistic Director); New York Stage and Film (Christopher Burney, Artistic Director; Thomas Pearson, Executive Director; Liz Carlson, Artistic Producer); Red Bull Theater (Jesse Berger, Artistic Director); and Theatre Communications Group (Teresa Eyring, Executive Director/CEO; Adrian Budhu, Deputy Director/COO).
+The Drama League Stage Directing Fellowship is a partnership between The Drama League of New York, Inc. (Gabriel Stelian-Shanks, Artistic Director), Berkeley Rep (Johanna Pfaelzer, Artistic Director); Keen Company (Jonathan Silverstein, Artistic Director); Manhattan Theatre Club (Lynne Meadow, Artistic Director); New York Stage And Film (Liz Carlson, Interim Artistic Director); Playwright’s Center (Nicole A. Watson, Producing Artistic Director); and Red Bull Theater (Jesse Berger, Artistic Director).

 The Drama League Logo, blue in a bold and wide font

-The Drama League is a home for stage directors, and a platform for dialogue with, and between, the audiences they inspire.
-Founded in 1916, the organization is one of the longest-running, continuously operating arts service organizations in the United States.
+The Drama League is a creative and career development home for directors, and a platform for dialogue with, and between, the audiences they inspire in theater, television, film, opera, online, and anywhere live performance is found.
+Launched in 1916, the organization is one of the longest continuously-operating arts service organizations in the United States.
 To support its programs for artists, or to become a member of its community, please visit www.dramaleague.org.

 New York Stage and Film is a not-for-profit company dedicated to both emerging and established artists in the development of new works for theater, film and television.
-Since 1985, New York Stage and Film has played a significant role in the development of new plays, provided a home for a diverse group of artists free from critical and commercial pressures, and established itself as a vital cultural institution for residents of the Hudson Valley and the New York metropolitan region.
+Since 1985, New York Stage and Film has played a significant role in the development of new stories, provided a home for a diverse group of artists free from critical and commercial pressures, and established itself as a vital cultural institution for residents of the Hudson Valley and the New York.